alfodefalco/dPCP/README.md

 ## dPCP input data and workflow
 dPCP requires two types of input files:

--	A file containing the raw data of either QuantStudio 3D Digital PCR System (“.eds” file) or QX100/QX200 Droplet Digital PCR System (“.csv” file) for each sample and reference.
+-	A file containing the raw data of either QuantStudio 3D Digital PCR System (".eds" file) or QX100/QX200 Droplet Digital PCR System (".csv" file) for each sample and reference.
 The raw data of QX100/QX200 system can be exported from QuantSoft software selecting *Export Amplitude and Cluster data* in the *Options* pane, it is fundamental to keep the default file name and prepare the plate setup always for two targets (Channel1 and Channel2), even for singleplex assays;
 -	A *sample table*.
 The sample table is a csv file containing the information about the samples and the experiment settings.

 The sample table has nine columns:

 1.	*Sample name*.
 The name to be assigned to a sample.
 The samples with the same name are considerate replicates.
 The field is not mandatory; the samples without a name are not replicates.
 2.	*Chip ID/Well ID*.
 This field is mandatory.
 For QuantStudio 3D Digital PCR System the chip ID is required, while for QX100/QX200 Droplet Digital PCR System the well ID has to be provided (e.g. A01).
 Chip and well ID are used to identify the raw data files, therefore the default file name must not be changed.